bradysillito/startup/README.md

 LEARNED IN SIMON:
 - Was good to get more comfortable with HTML
 - That you can deploy things to the sub domains that way
+- Was great to practice different css techniques, things dont always seem to work the way I think they will so practice is important